-The Eleventh Annual Colony Short Film Festival is a showcase for independent films from all over the country and the globe, with a focus on featuring local and regional talent from the Ohio Valley.
-The Colony Short Film Festival features selections from emerging and established short filmmakers that have ranged from innovative, to off-the-wall and from quirky to provocative.
+The Twelfth Annual Colony Short Film Festival is a showcase for independent films from all over the United States and across the globe, with a focus on featuring local and regional talent from the Ohio Valley.
+The Colony Short Film Festival features selections from emerging and established short filmmakers that have ranged from innovative to off-the-wall and quirky to provocative.

 The 2018 Colony Short Film Festival will be presented in Marietta, Ohio’s historic Peoples Bank Theatre—a grand performance hall and movie house that was built in 1919.
 Downtown Marietta is a charming riverboat town on the confluence of the Ohio and Muskingum River that features a wealth of opportunities outside the film festival, including downtown shopping and dining, as well as outdoor adventure by bike or kayak along the rivers.
 Established as the first settlement of the Northwest Territory by veteran officers of the American Revolution, the town’s historic sites date as far back as the 1700s and also include ancient Hopewell earthworks dating from 100 BCE to 500 CE.